Forensicom/Bootcamp/README.md

 ## League, Inc., A Canadian FinTech Company Revolutionizing the Healthcare Industry

 ### Background
-League, Inc., (www.league.com) was founded June 4, 2014 and incorporated June 12, 2014 by founders Michael Serbinis[^1] , Dan Leibu and Dan Galperin[^2].
-Dan Leibu[^3] is the Chief Product & People Officer of League.
+League, Inc., (www.league.com) was founded June 4, 2014 and incorporated June 12, 2014 by founders Michael Serbinis[^1] , Dan Leibu[^3] and Dan Galperin[^2].
+Dan Leibu is the Chief Product & People Officer of League.
 He had previously served as the CTO at Kobo.
 Dan Galperin presently serves as the CTO for League, also having worked for Kobo as well.
 All three operate out of the Toronto, Ontario area.

 The founders of League are not new to success.
 Each of them has an impressive track record of helping to build out companies with greater than $100M dollar exits.
 In 2009, while still an employee of Indigo, Micheal Serbinis founded Kobo, the Canadian e-reader company.
 The e-reader was brought to market as a disruptor to the retail book sales industry, of the front end of a consumer shift to reading electronic books.
-In 2014, with only $31.6M invested, Kobo was sold to Rakuten for $315M (https://www.theglobeandmail.com/report-on-business/rob-magazine/top-1000/inside-the-kobo-deal-that-netted-indigo-165-million/article4256906/?ref=https://www.theglobeandmail.com&page=all).
+In 2014, with only $31.6M invested, Kobo was sold to Rakuten for $315M[^4].
 Michael Serbinis, Dan Galperin and Dan Leibu used the success of the Kobo sale to acquire the funding necessary to launch League, Inc.

 The League Board of Directors includes members with extensive experience in the Healthcare sector:
 * Mike Butler, former President of Providence Health